cecilialeung05/careerprep-website-demo/README.md

 # careerprep-website-demo

-## Client Demo:  React-based Prototype for Data Science Career Prep Site
+## Client Demo:  React-based Prototype for DataScienceCareerPrep Site

 This repository contains a **React-based prototype** for the Data Science Career Prep Site, created as a commissioned project to provide an interactive platform for aspiring data scientists.
 This application was developed as a demo from a **Figma mockup** and deployed on **Vercel** to showcase core features.